Ryan Guilherme

-Ryan Guilherme da Silva Pae (born 7 December 2002), known as Ryan Guilherme, is a Brazilian footballer who plays as a midfielder for Cruzeiro.
+Ryan Guilherme da Silva Pae (born 7 December 2002), known as Ryan Guilherme, is a Brazilian professional footballer who plays as a midfielder for Primeira Liga club Rio Ave.

 Career

 A Boavista youth graduate, Ryan Guilherme made his first team debut in 2021 before moving to Fortaleza on 8 July 2021, initially for the under-20 team.
 In 2022, however, he returned to his previous club on loan.

 Back to Fortaleza in May 2022, Ryan Guilherme again played with the under-20 squad before rejoining Boavista on another loan spell for the 2023 Campeonato Carioca.
 On 17 April 2023, he was announced at Operário Ferroviário also in a temporary deal.

 On 11 January 2024, Ryan Guilherme returned to Boavista again on loan.
 On 5 April, he was announced at Volta Redonda also on loan, but only played eight matches before leaving for Liga Portugal 2 side União de Leiria on 5 July, also on loan.

 On 2 August 2025, Fortaleza announced Ryan Guilherme's loan to Belgian side Royal Antwerp, but the deal later collapsed.
 On 2 September, he moved to Cruzeiro on a contract until December 2029.

+On 1 February 2026, Ryan Guilherme joined Primeira Liga club Rio Ave on a contract until June 2030, for a reported fee of €1.8 million.